UPC-A

 Number System

-The number system is the first digit in the UPC number to identify the type of the product.
+The number system is the first digit in the UPC number and identifies the type of the product.
 For example, if the barcode starts with digit 5, this barcode is a coupon code.

 NS Description